Divesh-Otwani/therapy-assistant/README.md

    * Add, for each resource (in listviews) buttons to star them
    * Add a FAQ page explaining these things
  * Make all the layouts relative to the screen size (not orientation, for now...)
+ * Make things pretty
+   * Add images
+   * Add a nice theme
+   * Add animations
+   * Make the overflow menu's logo something different and nice

+# Practical Testing

+ * We should test this on two different phones for prolonged use